vega/vega-lite/site/docs/composition/facet.md

 In addition to [common properties of a view specification](spec.html#common), a facet specification has the following properties:

-{% include table.html props="facet,spec,columns" source="FacetSpec" %}
+{% include table.html props="facet,spec,columns,width,height" source="FacetSpec" %}

 {:#field-def}